mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 My main concern with the CPU was finding a CPU and motherboard combination that supported video without requiring a dedicated GPU.

 I looked at a few.
-I settled on it.
-It's the same one that Brian Moses used in his theoretical [EconoNAS](https://blog.briancmoses.com/2020/12/diy-nas-econonas-2020.html) build.

-### Motherboard

-{{<notice type="danger">}}

-I don't recommend the combination of CPU and motherboard I used unless you have a spare CPU to bootstrap the BIOS.
-See more discussion below.

-{{</notice>}}
+I settled on the AMD Athlon 3000G.
+It's inexpensive at only $105, but it supports AMD's APU, which means that it can leverage motherboards that support XX without a dedicated GPU.
+That was important to me because I wanted to use a micro

 ### Case

-I chose
+For my VM server, I used a Fractal Design case, and it's my favorite computer case I'd ever used.
+I decided to stick with Fractal Design for this build.

+I like the 304 design because it's closer to a cube than a tower.
+It supported six disks, which was the number I wanted.
+It supported the mini-ITX motherboard I wanted as well.

+Fractal Design Node 304 Black

 ### OS disk